arthurdjn/noiseplanet/README.md

 ## Overview

 **noiseplanet** is a Python package that lets you extract, correct, and plot geojson data on Leaflet maps.
+The main focus of this package is on map matching, and uses Open Street Map network as reference.
+The geojson track should contains a list of GPS points that you want to match on the street graph.
+The only informations used for the map matching are the points coordinates.

 ## Installing